ArkEcosystemArchive/docs-legacy/docs/exchanges/relay.md

 ## Using the official `core-commander` tool

-On a fresh Ubuntu installation, follow these commands
+On a fresh Ubuntu installation, follow these commands.

 ### 1. Update and Upgrade